stungeye/Programming-1-Notes/docs/09-file-io/00-file-io.md

 - The beginning of the file: `std::ios::beg`
 - The current location within the file: `std::ios::cur`
-- The eng of the file: `std::ios::end`
+- The end of the file: `std::ios::end`

 Assuming an `ifstream` named `if`: